OpenNebula/docs/source/deployment/references/one_scalability.rst

 Driver Tuning
 ------------------------

 OpenNebula drivers have by default 15 threads.
-This is the maximum number of actions a driver can perform at the same time.
-The next actions will be queued.
+This is the maximum number of actions a driver can perform at the same time; following actions will be queued.
 You can make this value in :ref:`oned.conf <oned_conf>`.
 The driver parameter is ``-t``.

 Database Tuning
 -------------------------